rkulla/vimogen/README.md

 How Vimogen works...

-Simply create a manifest file in your home directory called .vimogen_repos (or let vimogen generate one for you) and put Git URLs to Vim plugins inside of it -- one line at a time -- like:
+Simply create a manifest file in your home directory called .vimogen_repos (or let vimogen generate one for you) and put Git URLs to Vim plug-in repos inside of it -- one line at a time -- like:

     git://github.com/tpope/vim-sensible.git
     git://github.com/tpope/vim-surround.git